 Robust.
 Simple.
 Flexible.

-As the world increasingly moves away from petrochemicals, our altogether new technology demonstrates how a renewable raw material can be used to manufacture the products and materials of the future.
-Goldilocks™, our green gold, originates in woody bio-mass or plant-based lignin.
+As the world increasingly moves away from petrochemicals, our brand new technology demonstrates how a renewable raw material can be manufactured into vide spectra of future bio-based products.
+Goldilocks®, our green gold, originates in woody bio-mass or plant-based lignin.
 We mix it with a solvent, heat it, and out comes our green gold.
 This platform product can then be used for different applications – to make materials, various chemicals, and fuel (additives).
 We’re well on our way to producing a platform product with huge market potential, that is able to answer to the urgent need to transform our fossil-based economy to a more sustainable one.

 Let’s be the change.

 Lignocellulosic biomass is the most economical, abundant and highly renewable natural resource in the world.
 It has the potential to become one of the world’s primary sustainable resources.
 Our feedstock policy focuses on the use of residual biomass as a starting material instead of using virgin plant material.
 The three main components of biomass are cellulose (40-50%), hemicellulose (20-30%), and lignin (10-25%).
 Cellulose and hemicellulose are currently employed in different industrial applications such as paper making and ethanol production.
 However, the heterogeneous mixture of lignin fragments is difficult to process when isolated.
 As a result, it cannot be considered an adequate feedstock for the industry, which requires uniform raw materials with consistent quality.
 Consequently, less than 2% of the lignin generated annually by these industries is valorized.

 Nonetheless, lignin is a versatile molecule with aromatic structure and phenolic functionality.
 It is a valuable bio-based raw material that can replace a significant fraction of petrochemicals that are harmful to the environment.
 As such, it can play a buffering role capable of mitigating the negative effects of the future ‘oil crunch’ we might need to face.
 In addition, lignin has other outstanding attributes: it is biodegradable and a natural UV-blocker, antioxidant, anti-microbial, natural glue-like, hydrophobic, and flame retardant.